Mill Lane Community Garden

-This page will document the transformation from a field to a community garden, via a building site.
-It will be updated on a fairly regular basis,
+This page documents the transformation from a field to a community garden, via a building site.
+It is updated on a fairly regular basis,

 Listed in reverse chronological order are details of progress on the site, which will include a few photos.